 Daily Grading Assessment: Grades 6-8

-- Have appropriate athletic attire and sneakers
+- has appropriate athletic attire and sneakers (in person class)

 2- Responsible Behavior

 - is in control of their body during physical activity

 - uses equipment and moves throughout space in a safe and controlled manner